 A violation is knowing and intentional if you deliberately violate the order.
 Coming across the person in a supermarket without knowing the person will be there is not a crime.
 If that happens and you initiate further contact that the order prohibits, you are committing a crime.
 If you are subject to a “no contact” order and you happen to see the person who obtained the order in public, it is always best to turn around and walk away.

-What is a crime of domestic violence?
+What is the crime of domestic violence?

-The penalties for violating California’s misdemeanor law against battery double when the battery victim is one of the individuals (other than second degree relatives) protected by the Domestic Violence Prevention Act.
+The penalties for violating California’s misdemeanor law against battery double when the battery victim is one of the individuals (other than second-degree relatives) protected by the Domestic Violence Prevention Act.
 A battery is the unlawful use of force or violence against another person.

 The domestic violence that can be prosecuted under these laws does not depend upon the existence of a domestic violence restraining order.
 The criminalize conduct that is narrower than the definition of “abuse” in the Domestic Violence Prevention Act.
 It is possible to prosecute someone for violating a domestic violence law and for the separate crime of disobeying a “no contact” order.